 - English is a language which is difficult to learn, with a large vocabulary and many exceptions and irregularities.
 It’s quite difficult to learn it to a high level.

 - In any meeting with English-speaking people, they enjoy an advantage – they have a perfect accent and a complete language mastery.
 When it comes to Esperanto, everyone is equal, everyone is at the same starting point, no one has an advantage over the others.
-For instance, Esperanto has no accent – everyone speaks it using the accent of their own national language.

 Why should I learn Esperanto?